 Adoption Services Founder & Director and Staff

-Dr. Vince Berger, the Founder and Director of Adoption Services and the creator of this website, is a PhD psychologist who has been helping birth mothers, birth fathers, parents and families for almost 40 years.
-The adoption coordinators at Adoption Services have all been personally trained by Dr. Berger.
+Dr. Vince Berger, the Founder and Director of Adoption Services and the creator of this website, is a PhD psychologist who has been helping birth mothers, birth fathers, parents and families for over 40 years.
+Each adoption coordinator at Adoption Services has been personally trained by Dr. Berger.
 Click on this link to read more about Dr. Berger.